Mercuriiio/PMFN-SSL/README.md

 ```

 ### Patch Feature Extraction
 Self-supervised learning of patches using the [UFormer network](https://github.com/ZhendongWang6/Uformer) and modifying the output header for weakly-supervised prediction. [data](https://github.com/Mercuriiio/PMFN-SSL/tree/main/data/gbmlgg) shows some of the multimodal data collected.
 You can obtain the genetic data according to different standardized methods and pre-process the pathology images using the code we have provided.
-Please note that due to the automated ease of data processing, we only provide some of the training test data for reference.
+Please note that due to the automated ease of data processing, we only provide some of the test data for reference.

 ## Training and Evaluation